jeffrschneider/BaseAgentExtender/README.md

 ---

 # My Agent Requirements
 Here is the template to create a new agent.
+Edit it as you see fit.

 ## My Human Owners
 - name, email, org, role, more...